Fractional CTO vs VP of Engineering: which to hire

 What is the main difference between a CTO and a VP of Engineering?

 A CTO owns the technology strategy and architecture: what to build and why.
-A VP of Engineering owns the engineering organisation: how to build it reliably and at scale.
+A VP of Engineering owns the engineering organization: how to build it reliably and at scale.
 Both roles are senior, but they solve different problems.
-A CTO without a VP of Engineering can set direction but cannot scale delivery.
-A VP of Engineering without a CTO can scale delivery but cannot set direction.
+A CTO without a VP of Engineering can set direction but cannot scale delivery, and a VP of Engineering without a CTO can scale delivery but cannot set direction.

 Which role should a startup hire first?

 Almost always the CTO, fractional or otherwise.
-The architecture and technology decisions have to come before the delivery organisation can be built.
-Hiring a VP of Engineering into a company with no technical direction is like hiring a delivery manager with no product to deliver.
+The architecture and technology decisions have to come before the delivery organization can be built around them.
+Hiring a VP of Engineering into a company with no technical direction is like hiring a delivery manager when there is no product to deliver yet.
+Set the direction, then staff the execution.

 Can one person do both jobs?

 In early-stage companies, yes.
-A CTO who also manages the engineering team is common at the 0 to 10 developer stage.
-As the team grows past 15 people, the two roles typically separate because the management load of a large engineering team becomes incompatible with maintaining strategic focus.
+A CTO who also manages the engineering team is common at the 0 to 10 developer stage, when the strategy load and the management load are both light enough to carry together.
+As the team grows past 15 people, the two roles typically separate, because the management overhead of a larger engineering team becomes incompatible with maintaining strategic focus.

-See also: fractional CTO vs full-time CTO, when to hire a fractional CTO, fractional CTO overview, AI strategy consultant
+See also: fractional CTO vs full-time CTO, when to hire a fractional CTO, and signs you need a fractional CTO.

 Related implementation paths